Clay Characterisation from Nanoscopic to Microscopic Resolution (2012)

 Porewater Extraction from Argillaceous Rocks for Geochemical Characterisation (2000)

-This report provides a synthesis of available extraction methods, assessing their respective advantages and limitations, identifying key processes that may influence the composition of the extracted water, describing modelling approaches that are used to determine in situ porewater composition, and highlighting, wherever possible, some of the unresolved issues and recommendations on ways to address them.
+This report provides a synthesis of available extraction methods, assessing their respective advantages and limitations, identifying key processes that may influence the composition of the extracted water, describing modelling approaches that are used to determine porewater composition in its original situation, and highlighting, wherever possible, some of the unresolved issues and recommendations on ways to address them.

 Fluid Flow through Faults and Fractures in Argillaceous Formations (1998)